wp-plugins/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 1.9.4 =
+* New: No items found - Display text when not posts/terms/users are found by the query

 = 1.9.3 =
 * New: Presets - Create list fast using a predefined options/template/style.
 = 1.9.2 =
 * Fix: RTL language Control Panel Layout fixed.
 = 1.9.1 =